Undocumented Immigrant Juan Quintero Says He Worked Directly For Eric Trump At The Trump Organization

 “I mean, this was a billionaire who gave up an unbelievable life to go get punched on the chin every single day,” Eric Trump said.
 “To get abused, and quite frankly, as a family we’ve done that as well.”

-The Trump Organization did not respond to the Washington Post report that Eric Trump worked directly with undocumented immigrants.
+The Trump Organization did not respond to The Washington Post report that Eric Trump worked directly with undocumented immigrants.